MCPA Directors

 His life long interest in historical sites led him to the restoration of Monasteries, Churches, Cathedrals, and Castles throughout Europe.
 He is a stone and wood sculptor, mason and brick layer specialist.
 With his family, he relocated to California from France, started his own custom homes building company, servicing the 24\680 Highway corridor.
 After 47 years of enjoying this wonderful trade he is currently half retired.
 He is overseeing the reconstruction of the Rodgers Ranch Heritage Center Wheat House, a Pleasant Hill registered historic site from 1864.

-Della Washington, MSLS, MSCJ – Legal Advisor
+Della Washington, MSLS, MSCJ – Secretary & Legal Advisor

 As an original founding member of the Potter's Field Restoration Project and one of its uber-volunteers, Della has the great honor of now being a MCPA founder and board director.
 Her motivation stems from the MCPA's support of the Alhambra Pioneer Cemetery as a significant outdoor museum for the community of Martinez and future generations to come.
 With her Masters in Science of Legal Studies, she supports the MCPA as a legal adviser.